-The Admissions Committee will review each applicant who interviews with CUSOM.
-An admissions decision, based on academic performance, professional experience, and interview, will be provided to the applicant in a timely manner, usually within 2-3 weeks of the interview date.
+The Admissions Committee will review each applicant who interviews with CUSOM and make a recommendation to the Dean.
+Once the Dean has reviewed the recommendations of the Admissions Committee the decision will be made to accept, deny or waitlist the candidate.
+The decision will be provided to the applicant in a timely manner, usually within 2-3 weeks of the interview date.